kimtth/awesome-azure-openai-llm/README.md

 - [ChatGPT Memory](https://openai.com/blog/memory-and-new-controls-for-chatgpt): Remembering things you discuss `across all chats` saves you from having to repeat information and makes future conversations more helpful.
 [Apr 2024]
 - [CriticGPT](https://openai.com/index/finding-gpt4s-mistakes-with-gpt-4/): a version of GPT-4 fine-tuned to critique code generated by ChatGPT [27 Jun 2024]
 - [SearchGPT](https://openai.com/index/searchgpt-prototype/): AI search [25 Jul 2024]
+- [Structured Outputs in the API](https://openai.com/index/introducing-structured-outputs-in-the-api/): a new feature designed to ensure model-generated outputs will exactly match JSON Schemas provided by developers.
+[6 Aug 2024]

 #### **GPT series release date**